Amino (app): Guidelines

-Amino has a set of guidelines that all communities must comply with.
-Amino does not allow harassment or hate, spam or self-promotion (including promotion of one's own Amino community), sexual/NSFW content*, self harm, real graphic/gross content (fictional content is generally acceptable), unsafe/illegal content, or content that violates copyright.
-Communities are allowed to have additional rules so long as they do not violate Amino's rules.
-In addition to Amino's rules, users are required to be at least 13 years of age in the U.S. and 16 years of age in European Union countries.
-While sexual imagery is not allowed in any community and text based sexual content is not allowed in public areas, some private communities are allowed to discuss sexual themes.
-However, they are not exempt from Amino's rules on NSFW content.
+Amino had a set of guidelines that all communities must comply with.
+Amino did not allow harassment or hate, spam or self-promotion (including promotion of one's own Amino community), sexual/NSFW content, self harm, real graphic/gross content (fictional content is generally acceptable), unsafe/illegal content, or content that violates copyright.
+Communities were allowed to have additional rules so long as they do not violate Amino's rules.
+In addition to Amino's rules, users were required to be at least 13 years of age in the U.S. and 16 years of age in European Union countries.
+While sexual imagery was not allowed in any community and text based sexual content is not allowed in public areas, some private communities were allowed to discuss sexual themes.
+However, they were not exempt from Amino's rules on NSFW content.

-If guidelines are broken, a leader may disable content or impose a warning, strike, or ban, depending on the severity of the infringement.
-A warning is a message informing the user that they have violated a guideline and may face further punishment unless they change their behaviour.
-A strike will put the user in read-only mode for up to 24 hours; this mode prevents the user from posting, chatting, or interacting with posts in that community.
-A ban removes the user from the community.
-Team Amino can separately give strikes or bans across the entire platform.
+If guidelines are broken, a leader would have been able to disable content or impose a warning, strike, or ban, depending on the severity of the infringement.
+A warning was a message informing the user that they have violated a guideline and may face further punishment unless they change their behaviour.
+A strike would put the user in read-only mode for up to 24 hours; this mode prevents the user from posting, chatting, or interacting with posts in that community.
+A ban removed the user from the community.
+Team Amino could separately issue users with strikes or bans across the entire platform.

 Controversies

-Inappropriate content and grooming

 In 2017, organizations in Argentina for the protection of minors reported inappropriate material on the app, ranging from pornography to material promoting suicide to underage users.
 In 2019, Abilene police in Texas released a statement that sexual predators were using Amino chat rooms to approach minors.
-In 2020, authorities from the Christian County in the state of Kentucky alerted parents about possible sexual predators on Amino.
+In 2020, authorities from the Christian County, Kentucky alerted parents about possible sexual predators on Amino.

+In July 2025, the British Police identified Amino as one of several platforms used by a child exploitation network that had previously extorted minors in different countries in Europe and North America.
+Several families reported to the National Society for the Prevention of Cruelty to Children that pedophiles were using the app for the purpose of sexual role-playing with minors, citing various testimonies from victims as young as 15 years old.

+Safety organizations and parental control groups had previously flagged the app as dangerous due to the presence of "sexual grooming" and the ease with which adults could contact minors.